AsherJingkongChen/codeslide/doc/MANUAL.md

 - Use `npm run dev` to build in development mode
 - Use `npm run clean` to clean built files
 - `branch v0` is the git branch for development
+- Use `npm run ex -- release` to build all examples with binary in release mode
-- Use `npm run example` to build all examples
+- Use `npm run ex -- debug` to build all examples with binary in debug mode
+- `npm run start` or `npm start` is alias for
+  `npm run build && npm run ex -- release`
-- `npm start` is alias for `npm run build && npm run example`
+- `npm run debug` is alias for `npm run dev && npm run ex -- debug`

 ## NOTE
 - After web app built, the bundle size analysis is at `doc/web/stats.html`